Ahmad-Zaky/folio_okapi_local_environment/README.md

 * `lsof` linux tool to find process by port number. [click here](https://ioflood.com/blog/install-lsof-command-linux/)
 * `docker` docker tool to run modules in containers instead of running it on the local host machine. [click here](https://docs.docker.com/engine/install/)
 * `netstat` its a linux tool used for displaying network connections, routing tables, interface statistics, masquerade connections, and multicast memberships.
 However, starting from `Ubuntu 20.04`, netstat is considered **`deprecated`** in favor of the ss command [Click here](https://www.tecmint.com/install-netstat-in-linux/).
+* `expect` linux tool used to automate control of interactive applications such as Telnet, SSH, and others.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>